 Anemia

-With an illness, the index of hemoglobin, red blood cells decreases, as a result of which the supply of oxygen by blood to organs and tissues becomes worse.
-A person's memory worsens, dizziness, lack of strength and energy.
+With illness, the level of hemoglobin and red blood cells decreases, as a result of which the supply of oxygen by blood to organs and tissues becomes worse.
+A person's memory deteriorates, he feels dizzy, and lacks strength and energy.
 Sometimes fainting happens.

 Idiopathic hypersomnia

 The disease especially appears in young people.
-Due to the absence of other factors that make you constantly want to sleep during the day, the disease is diagnosed by exclusion.
+Due to the absence of other factors, which makes one constantly want to sleep during the day, the disease is diagnosed by exclusion.

-In this state, the desire to rest during the day is noted.
-Interested in solving the problem, the patient complains that he is always strongly drawn to rest.
-It happens that a person tends to sleep during powerless wakefulness.
+In this state, a desire to rest during the day is noted.
+Interested in finding a solution to the problem, the patient complains that he always has a strong desire to rest.
+It happens that a person tends to sleep while powerlessly awake.
 In the evening the patient quickly falls asleep.

-When you regularly want to go to bed, regular fatigue develops, then this condition leads to serious problems.
+When you regularly want to go to bed and develop regular fatigue, this condition leads to serious problems.

 Often, daytime sleepiness can warn of an illness related to the function of the endocrine system.
-Such a disease is often accompanied by weight gain, changes in stool, hair loss.
+This disease is often accompanied by weight gain, changes in stool, and hair loss.

 Also, the patient may feel chills, fatigue, cold, although it will seem that the body has had enough sleep.
-If the endocrine glands are upset, you need to contact an endocrinologist.
+If the functioning of the endocrine glands is upset, you should contact an endocrinologist.

-Almost all medicines affect dreams, disturb them at night (a person cannot sleep), or cause daytime sleepiness.
-To maintain proper rest, you should choose the time and dosage of the medications you take with your doctor.
+Almost all medications affect dreams, disrupt them at night (a person cannot get enough sleep) or cause daytime sleepiness.
+To maintain proper rest, you should decide with your doctor the time and dosage of the medications you take.

 First of all, this applies to drugs that provoke asomnia.